doodlebunnyhops/doodlebunnyhops.github.io/content/_index.md

-+++
+---
-title = "Home"
+title: "Home"
-[data]
+date: 2023-05-19
-columnTitles = ["Section", "Status"] title = "Projects" enableCopyright = false description = "A comprehensive guide to help solve the secrets and mysteries of Brookhaven RP.
+description: "A comprehensive guide to help solve the secrets and mysteries of Brookhaven RP.
 It includes a walkthrough of quests and what tools or other quests are required, in addition to a casebook that has all the extra details found throughout the game."

-+++
+enableCopyright: false
+image: bh/collage.png
+images:
+- bh/collage.png
+- thumbnails/portal_update.png
+Categories: ["Brookhaven RP","Brookhaven Mystery", "Roblox"]
+Tags: ["Secrets and Mysteries","Lore","Detective"]
+---

 # Can you solve the **Mystery** of Brookhaven?